opendocsg/opendoc-sp-self-help-centre/GenInfo/OSC.md

 6) Payments (excluding cash payments)
 7) Enrolment

-**With the implementation of the OSC, PACE Academy will cease operating its counter services permanently.**
+**With the implementation of the OSC, the PACE Academy will cease its counter operations and services.**

 Should you require any further assistance, please contact us at our hotline at 6772-1288 or email to pace@sp.edu.sg.